 Outcomes and Designations

-Please include links to the relevant Program learning outcomes as well as to the learning outcomes for any relevant Core area, Service Learning or Cultural Diversity designations
+Please include links to the relevant Program learning outcomes as well as to the learning outcomes for any relevant Core, Community Engaged Learning (formerly Service Learning), or Cultural Diversity designations.

 All syllabi should include a list of or a link to the learning outcomes for the program in which the course is housed.
-If your course has been approved to meet a Core area, Service Learning or Cultural Diversity graduation requirement, the syllabus should include a link to the relevant learning outcomes.
+If your course has been approved to meet a Core area, Community Engaged Learning (formerly Service Learning) or Cultural Diversity graduation requirement, the syllabus should include a link to the relevant learning outcomes.
 Further information about which program learning outcomes are met by the course, and about how each of the learning outcomes for any special designations is going to be met, should be either listed fully within, or provided as an annotation, footnote, appendix to, the syllabus.

 USF policies and legal declarations